Liverpool loss 'humiliating' - Man Utd boss Rangnick

 "It's embarrassing, it's disappointing, maybe even humiliating," Rangnick said.

-Asked how far United are from Liverpool, he added: "We have to accept they are six years ahead of us now.
+Asked how United can close the gap to Liverpool, he added: "We have to accept they are six years ahead of us now.

 "When Jurgen Klopp came they changed at the club and lifted not just the team but the club and city to a new level.
 That is what needs to happen with us in the next transfer windows."